Enterprise demo

 Operator trace preview

-citations3 sources, 7 passages
+citations3 approved sources, 7 excerpts

 Buyer takeaway

-ECF becomes the governed context layer every internal AI consumer can share, rather than letting each team invent its own retrieval surface.
+The private runtime becomes the governed context layer every internal AI consumer can share, rather than letting each team invent its own retrieval surface.

 Architecture